Djokovic: Heated talk with fan 'did me a favor'

 "I did not practice yesterday, that's true.
 I did a lot of things in the last few days to be able to play."

-Djokovic now plays former US Open champion Stanislas Wawrinka in the fourth round.
+Djokovic will play former US Open champion Stanislas Wawrinka in the fourth round.